 TSG represents the combination of years of research into the analysis of spectral data and the commercial application of spectral analysis in a wide range of mineral exploration and mining environments from around the world, as well as in academia and State Agencies.

-Since it first came out, TSG has revolutionised the way that geological spectral data are processed and analysed.
-Spectra are not treated in isolation, but as a project data set with all your ancillary project data combined and organised together with your spectral data.
-This means that your spectral data can easily be analysed in the context of your project geology, and contribute directly to understanding the alteration and mineralisation relationships in the project area.
+TSG has revolutionized the way geological spectral data are processed and analysed.
+Spectra are not treated in isolation, but as a project data set with all the ancillary project data combined and organised together with your spectral data.
+This means that spectral data can easily be analysed in the context of the project geology, and contribute directly to understanding the alteration and mineralisation relationships in the project area.

 TSG organises all your spectral data (from 10s to 10,000s of spectra) into a single file structure allowing the data and analysis results from a single project, drill hole or geochemical grid to be stored and analysed together with an interface that has been designed specifically for geological applications.

-The elegant simplicity of TSG is reflected in the structure of the package which revolves around the different TSG Screens, each of which allows users to look at their data differently.
-TSG8 has seven screens and two floater windows.
-These screens are designed to allow the user to examine their data set at various levels of detail, from the level of individual sample spectra to broad overviews and spatial plots containing thousands of spectra and associated data.
-To see what the various screens are take a look at the TSG screens page.
+TSG8 has seven screens and two floater windows allowing the user to examine their data set at various levels of detail, from the level of individual sample spectra to broad overviews and spatial plots containing thousands of spectra and associated data.
+To see some of the various screens go to the TSG screens page.

 It’s main features include: